Nicotine Dependence Treatment

 - Research shows that individuals who receive one-on-one counseling have an increased quit rate.
 Success rates are even higher when coupled with medication.
 The Center provides comprehensive services, including prescribing medication and subsequent counseling.
 There is also a counseling-only option.
 With either choice, we will communicate progress on your patients’ care through their EMR.

-Your patients will receive the help they need to start caring for their health today, from the privacy and convenience of their personal phone, computer or tablet.
+Your patients will receive the help they need to start caring for their health today, in a way that's most convenient for them.

 We appreciate your referrals and consider ourselves privileged to share in your patients’ care.

 To refer your patient to a clinical program with the Center for Community Health & Prevention, go to EMR, “Patient Encounter” and select “Meds and Orders,” then select “AMB REF Healthy Living.”
 Call (585) 602-0720 for assistance.

 For inpatient referrals, please contact Center for Community Health & Prevention smoking cessation team at (585) 602-0720.
 Leave a message and our scheduler will call you back to make an appointment.